Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 Teach children kindergarten age and up how to sew a button with this simple beginner sewing project for kids and adults.
 A button tree makes a great homemade gift idea for a teacher that kids can make!

 Another fun alternative is this Apple Button Tree Craft for Kids.
-Or look at this giant list of homemade gift ideas kids can make for parents, grandparents, friends, and teachers for even more great ideas!
+Or look at this giant list of homemade gift ideas kids can make for parents, grandparents, siblings, cousins, friends, and teachers for even more great ideas!

 You may also like learning how to sew a pocket pet mouse, narwhals, or felt lovebirds.
 Click on the links for the beginning sewing patterns and tutorials!